 Entrants must submit entries as required on the entry form to be eligible.
+Entrants must only be middle or high school level students who attend the Plymouth Public Schools.
 Entries received after the deadline set forth in these terms are ineligible, null, and void.

 HOW TO ENTER

 Create a film according to the theme and specified length listed in one (1) of the three categories.
-Visit www.PlymouthEDTV.com/FilmFestival and follow the instructions to complete the entry form to submit your Film.
-Entry forms will be made available soon!
+Additionally, there is a photo category.
+Visit www.PlymouthEDTV.com/FilmFestival and follow the instructions to complete the entry form to submit your film or photo.

 When uploading your submission, you must use the following file naming conventions:

-We will only accept the file formats listed below:
+We will only accept the video file formats listed below: